 BREAKFAST

 I make sure we have simple breakfast foods on hand.
-Sausage links, cereal, toast, eggs, and oatmeal are staples here.
-They are easy to make and many of the children can make their own breakfasts.
+Sausage links, bacon, eggs, hash browns, cereal, toast, Greek yogurt, and oatmeal are staples here.
+Most mornings, the children are in charge of their own breakfasts.
+Occasionally, I’ll make sourdough discard pancakes for everyone or a special breakfast casserole.
+But not very often.

 LUNCH